communitiesuk/delta-common-infrastructure/docs/auth-planning/DT-336 Auth Service.md

 * Make required configuration and infrastructure code changes (TSO have done this manually on Datamart staging)
 * Test and deploy SAML changes

+See Appendix 2 below for a diagram of the SAML changes.

 ## Phase 2 - Authentication service for Delta

 Aims: